Marriage and Family Counseling to Therapy

 How to Become a Marriage and Family Therapist

-To become a marriage and family therapists, individuals must obtain their graduate degree in marriage and family therapy.
+To become a marriage and family therapist, individuals must obtain their graduate degree in marriage and family therapy, or related field, depending on what’s required in their state.
 Accredited programs will meet the requirements set forth by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 Although this accreditation is voluntary, some licensing boards prefer and even require it.
-Some states accept similar degrees in social work, counseling, or psychology as long as they meet the coursework requirements.
+Some states may accept similar degrees in social work, counseling, or psychology as long as they meet the coursework requirements.
 Apart from coursework and internship requirements, licensure as a marriage and family therapist requires post-graduate supervised clinical therapy hours.
 Individuals should check with their state’s specific requirements for more information.